 How To Make Quinoa Tabbouleh

-- While the quinoa is cooking, finely chop your parsley and mint.
+- Herbs.
+While the quinoa is cooking, finely chop your parsley and mint.

 Quinoa tabbouleh makes a great side, or light lunch or dinner, and can easily be made into a hearty meal by adding a can of cooked chickpeas.
 Perfect for meal prep too!